Programming language: Type system

+According to type theory, a language is fully typed if the specification of every operation defines types of data to which the operation is applicable.
 In contrast, an untyped language, such as most assembly languages, allows any operation to be performed on any data, generally sequences of bits of various lengths.
-High-level untyped languages include BCPL, Tcl, and some varieties of Forth.
+In practice, while few languages are fully typed, most offer a degree of typing.